Adelaide’s small bar scene is booming, but there are a few hidden secrets only locals can tell you where to find.

 Hains & Co

 Mother Vine (22-26 Vardon Lane, Adelaide) is another great bar, replacing East End Cellars, which has now moved across the lane to become the Tasting Room.
 You’ll be greeted with an eclectic wine list featuring specials offered by the taste or glass, enabling customers to explore widely.
 The name comes from a clone of pinot noir, the MV6, or Mother Vine Six – one of the cuttings brought to Australia by James Busby in 1832.
-The small menu goes beyond the usual snacky stuff.
+The small menu goes beyond the usual snacky stuff and the location being in the East End lends itself to cool vibes in the heart of festival activity during Mad March.